 Jack Mundey, christened John Bernard Mundey, was born in North Queensland, one of five children of a share farmer on the Atherton Tablelands.
-His first wife died in 1963.
-In 1965 he married lawyer Judith (Judy) Ann (b.1944), daughter of John Willcocks and Phyllis Rimmer, who became national president of the Communist Party of Australia.
-Their only son Michael died in a car accident aged 22.
+In September 1961, his first wife Stephanie (nee Lennon, born 1939) died from a cerebral tumour when she was 22 years old.
+Their only son Michael had been born 15 months earlier, in 1960.
+In 1965, Mundey married lawyer Judith (Judy) Ann (b.1944), daughter of John Willcocks and Phyllis Rimmer.
+Judy became national president of the Communist Party of Australia from 1979 to 1982.
+Jack’s son Michael died in a car accident in 1982 when he was 22 years old.
+Jack Mundey died on 10 May 2020.

 Occupation & interests

-Jack Mundey came to Sydney as a professional footballer and played League for Parramatta for three years.
-He worked as a builder’s labourer and became an outspoken and active leader of the Builders’ Labourers Federation.
+Jack Mundey came to Sydney in 1951 as a professional footballer and played rugby league for Parramatta for three years.
+He worked as a builder’s labourer and became an outspoken and active leader of the Builders’ Labourers Federation (BLF).
 He was secretary of the NSW branch of the BLF from 1968 to 1975.
 In the 1970s, he formed and led the Green Ban movement which preserved many of Sydney’s historic sites from demolition and saved the inner-city suburbs of Woolloomooloo and The Rocks from unfettered development.
-Internal dissension within the Builders’ Labourers Federation led to his expulsion and his inability to work on building sites for many years.
-In July 1995 he was appointed Chair of the NSW Historic Houses Trust.
+Internal dissension within the Builders’ Labourers Federation led to his expulsion and meant he was not able to work on building sites for many years.
+In July 1995, he was appointed Chair of the NSW Historic Houses Trust.
 He has lectured extensively and published prolifically on urban conservation.
 Mundey had no formal tertiary education but in 1998 he was awarded an honorary Doctorate of Science from the University of NSW and an honorary Doctorate of Letters from the University of WA for his role in the conservation movement.

-Mundey is a committed environmentalist who was a national councillor with the Australian Conservation Foundation for 11 years.
-His Green Bans movement saved many inner-urban tenants of low rental homes from eviction and whole communities from disruption and dislocation.
-He continues to be involved in environment and urban issues and opposes threats to historic Sydney sites.
+Mundey was a committed environmentalist and was a national councillor with the Australian Conservation Foundation for 11 years.
+The Green Bans movement that he led saved many inner-urban tenants of low-cost rental homes from eviction and whole communities from disruption and dislocation.
+He continued to be involved in environment and urban issues and opposed threats to historic Sydney sites.

 Local government service